 Iaspis has twelve studios in Sweden, nine of which are located in Stockholm, and three courtesy of Iaspis’ collaborative partners in Gothenburg, Malmö and Umeå.
 Studio residences for Swedish artists are allocated as grants.
 Only applicants who are Swedish citizens or whose main artistic practice is in Sweden are eligible for grants.
-Two of the studios are reserved for artists who have recently graduated from a Swedish art academy.
+Two of the studios are reserved for artists who have recently graduated from an art academy.

 Iaspis has a number of studios abroad for artists based in Sweden.
 Grant recipients are offered the use of a studio, a furnished apartment and a grant to cover costs for subsistence during their residency.
 Presently, artists based in Sweden can apply for a studio residency in Berlin, Beijing, Kairo, London, New York, Tokyo and Mexico City.

 Visual artists, designers and architects may receive support for working or exhibiting their work abroad.
 The aim is to promote international cultural exchange for visual and design artists based in Sweden.
 The support for international exchange is financed and allocated by the Visual Arts Fund, which is part of the Swedish Arts Grants Committee.
 As an artist working in Sweden you can apply for support to invite foreign practitioners or other people to Sweden for collaboration.

 If you are professionally active in Sweden within the field of visual arts, crafts, fashion, design and/or architecture, you can apply.